aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/metadataoptions/_index.md

 ```

-the type of the metadata which is loading.
+Gets the type of the metadata which is loading.

 **Returns:**
 int